powsybl/powsybl.github.io/pages/documentation/grid/model/extensions.md

 ## Three-windings transformer to be estimated

 This extension is used to indicate if a three-winding transformer tap changer is to be estimated during a state estimation, i.e. if its tap position should be an output of the state estimation.
-* A three-winding transformer has 3 ratio tap changers and/or 3 phase tap changers.
+* The three-winding transformer model offers the possibility to have up to 3 ratio tap changers and up to 3 phase tap changers.
 Each tap changer can be estimated or not.
 * If a tap changer is not to be estimated, it should not be changed during a state estimation (its tap position is merely an input of the state estimation).

 | Attribute | Type | Unit | Required | Default value                      | Description |